Data Privacy

 We know that improperly handling personal information can have serious consequences for our employees, our company, our investors and our customers.
 Thus, data privacy is integral to our Code of Conduct and employee training programs.

-Annual cybersecurity/data privacy, HIPAA, and general data privacy awareness training is also required of employees when relevant to their job function.
-We have created tailored training programs related to specific subject areas such as the Health Insurance Portability and Accountability Act (HIPAA), General Data Protection Regulation (GDPR) and California Consumer Privacy Act (CCPA).
-For example, Annual HIPAA training is required for all employees who handle Protected Health Information related to U.S. residents.
+Annual cybersecurity/data privacy, HIPAA, and general data privacy awareness training is also required of employees when relevant to their job functions.
+The Global Privacy Office also creates tailored training presentations related to specific subject areas such as the Health Insurance Portability and Accountability Act (HIPAA), General Data Protection Regulation (GDPR) and California Consumer Privacy Act (CCPA).
+For example, annual HIPAA training is required for all employees who handle Protected Health Information related to U.S. residents.
 Likewise, our Code of Conduct includes sections devoted to data privacy awareness and related employee obligations.

-The GPO has also designed and manages a robust Intranet site for Leidos employees, which includes a Data Privacy Best Practices Toolkit, a link to its customized privacy management system and numerous other data privacy-related resources.
+The Global Privacy Office has also designed and manages a robust Intranet site for Leidos employees, which includes a Data Privacy Best Practices Toolkit, a link to its customized privacy management system and numerous other data privacy-related resources.

-Finally, we also have integrated Privacy by Design into our business operations, since protecting personal information is a commitment we make to our customers.
+Finally, the Global Privacy Office has also been integrating Privacy by Design into our business operations, since protecting personal information is a commitment we make to our customers.
 It is an essential part of doing business.
 Privacy by Design is a framework based on proactively embedding privacy into the design and operation of IT systems, networked infrastructure, and business practices.
-As an example of Privacy by Design, the GPO has implemented processes for identifying customer programs which involve the handling of personal information.
-The GPO works closely with designated Points of Contact (POCs) to integrate data privacy protection into program execution.
-This is just one of several ways in which the GPO has implemented - and continues to implement - Privacy by Design.
+As an example of Privacy by Design, the Global Privacy Office has created questionnaires and processes for identifying customer programs which involve the handling of personal information.
+The Global Privacy Office works closely with designated Points of Contact and Privacy Champions to integrate data privacy protection into program execution.
+These are just a few of the ways in which the Global Privacy Office has implemented - and continues to implement - Privacy by Design.

 Governance